Mohammadimh76/Book_CEH-Certified-Ethical-Hacker-/README.md

 ## Chapter 15
 - ### Penetration testing methods
 Penetration testing simulates a hacker attack to gain access to a network with an organization's systems.
-The purpose of penetration testing is to examine an organization's implementation and security policy: Basically, to see if the organization has properly implemented the security criteria set out in its security policy.<br>
+The purpose of penetration testing is to examine an organization's implementation and security policy: Basically, to see if the organization has adequately implemented the security criteria set out in its security policy.<br>
-A hacker who intends to gain access to an organization's network is different from a person who performs a pen tester and uses his knowledge to increase the security of an organization's network without risk.<br>
+A hacker who intends to gain access to an organization's network is different from a person who performs as a pen tester and uses his knowledge to increase an organization's network's security without risk.<br>

 #### 🔹 Topics in this chapter include
 | <b>Chapter 15</b>  |   |   |